andrzejewsky/andrzejewsky/README.md

 ##### 💻 Specialisation
-Everything related to Typescript, including the front-end and the backend, including AWS or overall architecture.
+Everything related to Typescript, including AWS or overall architecture.
 I'm able to code in any programming language if that is needed and solve the problem.
 Apart from programming, I lead and mentor teams acting as engineering manager.